 Minnesota Felony DWI Lawyers > Thomas C Gallagher

 The answer is simple.
-Find, retain and seek counsel from the best attorneys for the case.
+Find, retain and seek legal counsel from the best attorneys for the case.
 Gallagher is one of the best Minnesota Felony DWI Lawyers.
 Gallagher knows what to do, and can explain it to you.

 To speak with Minneapolis Felony DUI Lawyer Thomas Gallagher, you can call:

-Relatively recent in origin, the Minnesota Felony DWI Statute is Minnesota Statutes Section 169A.24 “First-degree driving while impaired.”
+A relatively new law, the Minnesota Felony DWI Statute is Minnesota Statutes Section 169A.24 “First-degree driving while impaired.”
 It provides for a seven-year maximum prison sentence.

 The Mandatory Minimum sentencing statute for Minnesota felony DWI convictions is at Minnesota Statutes Section 169A.276 “Mandatory penalties; felony violations.”
 It tells a judge to sentence a minimum of three years prison for felony DWI (first-degree).
-It does provide for alternatives a judge can order, but these are stringent as well.
+It does provide for alternatives a judge can order, though these are stringent as well.

 Issues in Minnesota Felony DWI Defense